meganz/MEGAchat/Readme.md

 *IMPORTANT*
 Do not run build-webrtc.sh in a shell with sourced env-ios.sh or env-android.sh

+*Android*
+You need to set ANDROID_NDK to an NDK installation.
+THe current webrtc revision has been tested with NDK r10d.

 ### Verify the build ###
 * Cd to the directory you passed to build-webrtc.sh, and then:
    - non-iOS